 Most of the time, antibiotics are used in combination with hormonal medication or a retinoid to target cystic acne from multiple angles.

-Just like the other two treatments we’ve listed above, you’ll need to talk to your doctor before you can use antibiotics to treat your cystic acne.
-Since several different antibiotics all work to treat acne, your doctor will assess your specific case and choose the best option for you.
+Just like the other two treatments we’ve listed above, you’ll need to talk to your healthcare provider before you can use antibiotics to treat your cystic acne.
+Since several different antibiotics all work to treat acne, your healthcare provider will assess your specific case and choose the best option for you.

 While facial creams, natural products and other over-the-counter treatments can be useful for treating and preventing normal hormonal acne, most just aren’t powerful enough to get rid of a severe cystic acne outbreak.